Thomashilltravel/TrueRoute-DriverApp-Web/README.md

 # TrueRoute Driver App

 ## Overview
-The **TrueRoute Driver App** is developed and maintained by **Thomas Hill Travel**.
+The **TrueRoute Driver App** is developed and maintained by **Thomas Hill Travel LTD**.
 This software is a **white-label SaaS solution** designed for managing driver operations, including scheduling, compliance checks, document uploads, and more.

 Licensed businesses can **rebrand** and use the app under their own logo and branding, while still leveraging the core features of **TrueRoute**.